Hugi-R/wplace-archive-world-map/README.md

 ```shell
 ./bin/ingest --base data/archive-1.db --from wplace-archives/archive-2.7z --out data/archive-2.db --workers 16
 ```
-This saves a lot of storage, and speeds up ingest when few tiles change.
+This saves a lot of storage and speeds up ingest when few tiles change.
 When many tiles change, ingest can be slower due to the extra compute required for diffs.

 **KNOWN LIMITATION**: Unchanged pixels are encoded as transparent pixels.
 This means that if a pixel in Wplace changed from a color to transparent, that change is lost in the diff.
 This behavior simplifies applying diffs at runtime (in the browser) but is not an accurate archival format.